hugochang1/Tutorial/Spec/Vehicle/ISO26262/Qual/readme.md

 ### working across multiple teams
 - tailor the components for different teams and the rationale how it is achieved safety requirement
 - request most of teams to follow a certain tool
-  - few teams cannot use tool, then they need to provide the report
+  - few teams cannot use a certain tool, then they need to provide the report
 - check the tool qualification
   - tool qualification ISO26262 8-11
-- customers want to know customer reuqirements are traced to internal reuqirements
+- customers want to know how their reuqirements are traced to internal reuqirements
-  - traced to test plans and implementation (ex: static analysis, violation code coverage goals)
+  - and how to trace to test plans and implementation (ex: static analysis, violation code coverage goals)
 - present safety case to accessor

 ### initiation of project
 - use Jama as requirement management
 - check HW architectural metrics
   - what are the SW assumptions of used data
-- use 2 as SW safety requirements
+- use above assumptions as SW safety requirements
 - to archieve safety
   - check ASIL decompoition to reduce ASIL if possible
-  - add safety mechanisms
-    - add in interesting points
+  - add safety mechanisms in the interesting points
 - SW safety requirement
   - stack overflow detection, watchdog monitoring, fault and error handling
-- customer may request to reduce the overhead of safety mechanism with the same level of safety
+- customer may request to reduce the overhead of safety mechanism and keep the same level of safety

 ### Architectural design
--processor vendors
+- processor vendors
-  - how to release SW, review their recommands, static analysis code coverage, design plan -OS selection to run on specific proprietary processor
+  - how to release SW, review their recommands, static analysis code coverage, design plan
+- OS selection to run on specific proprietary processor
   - select OS which is complient with ASIL
--SW usage with no ASIL
+- SW usage with no ASIL
   - check performance, power, thermal, dynamic clock, voltage scaling, ...etc.
-  - have the scalable SW (configurable for safety and non-safety) -freedom from interference
+  - have the scalable SW (configurable for safety and non-safety)
+- freedom from interference
   - all of processor (ex: proprietary processor, AP processor, safety processor) need to meet freedom from interference
   - System-level MMU and MMU for each processor
   - scheduling mechanisms

 ### Integration of 3rd party OS and 3rd party SW
-- 3 types 3rd party SW handling
+- 3 types
   - 3rd party SEooC SW without any change (ex: QNX OS)
     - they don't change their SW to fix our needs
-    - has to use their SW based on their assumptions of use
+    - has to use their SW based on their assumptions
   - 3rd party SEooC SW with slight change
     - need to work closely to them
   - 3rd party SW with QM (ex: open source, compiler, C libraries)